 How does Action Scheduler work in WooCommerce?

-↑ Back to topAs mentioned, you can find scheduled actions under WooCommerce > Status > Scheduled Actions.
+↑ Back to topAs mentioned above, you can find scheduled actions in your store’s WP Admin dashboard under WooCommerce > Status > Scheduled Actions.

 From here you can:

-- view scheduled actions with a specific status, such as all actions which are in-progress, for example,
+- View scheduled actions with a specific status (such as all in-progress actions).

 - Search scheduled actions by hook name, scheduled date, or group name.